Social groupwork: formulation of a method, 1920-1936

 During the summer of 1929, the Illinois Institute for Juvenile Research introduced an experimental group work program into the Lincoln Illinois State School and Colony, an institution for the retarded, to create happier conditions for the children and to conduct research on the treatment of the mentally retarded.
 Groups were established with a membership of up to twenty children who were taught dancing, sports, and games.
 The leaders observed that if the activities such as basketball and square dancing, were taught as a whole rather than as separated actions, the children learned faster.
 It was concluded by the researchers that recreation for mentally retarded children did more than merely occupy their time.
 They maintained that by selecting activities that held the greatest possibility for growth and by so directing them that the optimum potential of the individual would be called into action, a fuller development of the individual’s powers could be accomplished, and a more harmonious, constructive social life achieved.
 The researchers found that the children quarreled less, played more happily and resourcefully [page 132] together when undirected, worked more willingly, attempted to escape from the institution less frequently, and were less destructive of the clothes and equipment.
 [55]

 There was a growing belief by some workers in 1936 that group work by its very nature had an inherent therapeutic element and should be used to assist individuals suffering from emotional problems.
 In 1936, Emory Bogardus, a sociologist at the University of Southern California, wrote in Sociology and Social Research that group workers were engaged in activities that were more strategic than they had ever dreamed.
 He viewed group work as augmenting casework and contributing to its success with disturbed clients.
 He also felt that the early identification of personality problems could prevent these disturbances from becoming chronic and unmanageable.
 [56] Three years later, he carried this idea a step further when he observed that group work philosophy included a therapeutic reorganization of unadjusted club members.
-Referring to the writing of S. R. Slavson, he noted that group opportunities could lead to a better balanced personality.
-[57] The therapeutic purpose of group work was deeply imbedded in everyday activities such as creative handicrafts and art craftwork, club participation and discussion, and being a functioning member of a democratically operating association.
+Referring to the writing of S. R. Slavson, he noted that group opportunities could lead to a better-balanced personality.
+[57] The therapeutic purpose of group work was deeply embedded in everyday activities such as creative handicrafts and art craftwork, club participation and discussion, and being a functioning member of a democratically operating association.
 [58]

 Notes